Spectral conditions for spherical two-distance sets: Introduction

 \begin{prop} Let $n \leq d$ be a positive integer.
 If a graph $G$ on $d+2$ vertices is spherically representable in $\rd$, then it is (spherically) representable in $\rn$ if and only if the multiplicity of $\lambda_2$ in its adjacency matrix $A_G$ (excluding $\lambda_1$ if $\lambda_1 = \lambda_2$) is at least $d+1-n$. \end{prop}

 The paper is organized as follows.
 In Section~\ref{preliminaries}, we define (spherical) 2-distance sets and (spherically) representable graphs, and recall two results from the literature that we use in the paper.
 In Section~\ref{conditions}, we give four initial conditions for a graph on $d+2$ vertices to be representable as a spherical 2-distance set in $\rd$.
 In Section~\ref{secondeigen}, we rephrase the four conditions from Section~\ref{conditions} in terms of another matrix, and find a formula for the matrix that depends on the second eigenvalue of the adjacency matrix of the graph.
 In Section~\ref{reduction}, we further reduce the positive-semidefinite conditions, which we use to prove Theorem~\ref{mainres} and Proposition~\ref{lowestdimensionspherical} in Section~\ref{finsec}.
-In Section~\ref{compres}, we use Proposition~\ref{lowestdimensionspherical} to enumerate small spherical graphs by size and lowest representable dimension.